 The Otunga Center or “O-Center” provides outreach to the many handicapped children and their families tucked away in remote areas of Machakos County.
-The Center coordinates services, first as outpatient referrals at a local hospital and in time, offering onsite PT, OT, nutrition and care.
+The Center coordinates services, offering onsite PT, OT, nutrition and pediatric care.

 The goal of the Center is to keep children in the family home.
 We know that the best place for these children is not an institution but with a family, parents or grandparents, educated in the proper ways of caring for a handicapped child.

 The O-Center can offer a 30 day, 60 day or more respite, where children can be assisted with more intense and ongoing therapies, consistent availability of food and clean water and parental education.
 With proper parental education, they can then return to the home with follow up.
 There may be situations where the stay at the Center would be extended; abuse, emergency health issues, or other circumstances which put the child’s health at risk at home.

 The Center is also a geographic hub of outreach to the community .
 We currently employ on-site Social Workers, Community Health Workers, Physical and Occupational Therapists, a Nutritionist and Pediatrician.
 The O Center has become a distribution point for food supplements and “plumpy-nut”.
-Seventeen of our twenty-five children are considered malnourished or severely malnourished.
-The building will be a structure with multiple community uses.
+The majority of our 43 children are considered malnourished or severely malnourished.
+The building is a structure with multiple community uses.
 Adult Education, Food Distribution Site, Community Gathering Space.

 Services Offered: The O-Center for Children offers the following services to the children enrolled in the Center’s programs:

-Medical Referral – Children will be assisted in accessing and traveling to appropriate medical facilities for evaluation, diagnosis and treatment.
+Medical Referral – Children will be assisted in accessing and traveling to appropriate medical facilities for evaluation, diagnosis, prescriptions and treatment.

 Family Instruction and Education – Families will benefit from instruction in proper methods of care for the handicapped child.